Fair Value Measurements

 Assets and liabilities measured at fair value on a non-recurring basis:

-Refer to Note 7 for further information about assets measured at fair value on a non-recurring basis at December 31, 2018.
-There were no assets measured at fair value on non-recurring basis at December 31, 2017.
-There were no liabilities measured at fair value on a non-recurring basis at December 31, 2018 and 2017.
+There were no assets measured at fair value on a non-recurring at December 31, 2017.
+There were no liabilities measured at fair value on a non-recurring basis at December 31, 2017 and 2016.